Haywards Heath to Balcombe via Ardingly Walk

 • Alternatively, simply go down past the Bluebell Railway station to the bus stop at the end of its approach road.

 • At weekends the 270 bus calls at the station.
-If you want to cut the walk short (or take a closer look at the heritage railway), go down the slope and past the right-hand side of the visitors' car park onto a short access road leading to the station buildings.
+If you want to cut the walk short (or take a closer look at the heritage railway), go down the slope and past the right-hand side of the car park onto a short access road leading to the station buildings.
 The bus stop is at the far end of the station approach road.

 • If you want to detour to St Giles church, turn left and follow the path past the picturesque Old Mill House and up through a wood to the village school and church.
 After visiting the church, go along Church Lane towards the main part of the village and resume the directions at [?].